 Your teeth may shift slightly as you grow and mature.
 Wearing a retainer will help avoid any large movements of the teeth, but your bite will naturally adjust over time.
 Teeth may feel “loose” for up to 6 months after braces are removed.
 The bone needs time to heal and fully harden around the teeth.

-1. Traditional Retainer: Wire and plastic retainer that can be made in many different colors.
+1. Hawley Retainer: Wire and plastic retainer that can be made in many different colors.
 This is the most durable and adjustable type of retainer.
 It will last many years with proper care.
 It may have to be replaced due to breakage or many years of wear.
 It is the least esthetic due to the wire on the front of the teeth, and hardest to talk with.

 2. Slipcover or Clear Retainer: Clear plastic that covers all the surfaces of the teeth.
 It is the most esthetic and easiest to talk with.
 It is the least durable and will HAVE to be replaced every one to two years to maintain the teeth in the proper position or if any type of dental work is done.